errchh/wada-compliance-agent/README.md

 ## Summary

-An AI agent that ensures pro athletes' sport supplements are World Anti-Doping Agency (WADA) compliant, preventing accidental doping from off-the-shelf sport supplement products.
+An AI agent designed to ensure that professional athletes' sports supplements comply with the World Anti-Doping Agency (WADA) regulations, thereby preventing inadvertent doping from commercially available sports supplement products.

-This is my entry for the **Google Agent Development Kit Hackathon** with Google Cloud 2025 under **Automation of Complex Process** catagory.
+This submission is for the **Google Agent Development Kit Hackathon** with Google Cloud 2025, under the **Automation of Complex Processes** category.

 ## About

-Professional athletes are solely responsible for prohibited substances inside their systems.
-While the World Anti-Doping Agency (WADA) provides a comprehensive list, its complex chemical nomenclature makes manual supplement compliance checks unwieldy and error-prone.
+Professional athletes bear sole responsibility for any prohibited substances detected within their systems.
+While the World Anti-Doping Agency (WADA) maintains a comprehensive list, its intricate chemical nomenclature presents challenges, rendering manual compliance checks for supplements cumbersome and susceptible to errors.

-This AI agent automates the verification process for off-the-shelf sport supplement products, ensuring accurate and efficient adherence to anti-doping regulations.
+This AI agent automates the verification process for off-the-shelf sports supplement products, facilitating accurate and efficient adherence to anti-doping regulations.

-## AI Agent
+## AI Agent Architecture

-This AI agent was developed using the Google Agent Development Kit (ADK), employing a multi-agent architecture.
-The system uses a sequential agent workflow to control the flow of states, comprising specialised components:
+This AI agent has been developed utilising the Google Agent Development Kit (ADK), incorporating a multi-agent architecture.
+The system employs a sequential agent workflow to manage state transitions, comprising specialised components:

 ![flowchart](demo/flowchart.png)

-* **Triage Agent**: Responsible for initial processing and validation of user input, ensuring data quality before further analysis.
+*   **Triage Agent**: Responsible for the initial processing and validation of user input, ensuring data quality prior to further analysis.
-* **Compliance Agent**: The system's core, this agent meticulously validates supplement substances against the WADA Prohibited List to identify potential violations.
+*   **Compliance Agent**: The core component of the system, this agent meticulously validates supplement substances against the WADA Prohibited List to identify any potential violations.
-* **Report Agent**: Generates a structured output in JSON format for integration with downstream systems or analytical tools. **Pydantic** was used to enforce strict data schemas, ensuring the accuracy and integrity of all structured outputs.
+*   **Report Agent**: Responsible for generating a structured output in JSON format, suitable for integration with downstream systems or analytical tools. **Pydantic** has been employed to enforce strict data schemas, thereby ensuring the accuracy and integrity of all structured outputs.

 This modular, agent-based design ensures scalability, maintainability, and precise control over each stage of the compliance-checking process.